Azure/azure-sdk/releases/2020-11/java.md

 #### Bug Fixes

 - Fixed a bug that would cause a NPE when visibilityTimeout was set to null in QueueClient.updateMessage

+### Azure Ai Textanalytics 5.1.0-beta.3 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/textanalytics/azure-ai-textanalytics/CHANGELOG.md#510-beta3-2020-11-19)

+#### New features

+- Added support for healthcare recognition feature.
+It is represented as a long-running operation.
+Cancellation supported.
+- Added support for analyze tasks feature, It analyzes multiple tasks (such as, entity recognition, PII entity recognition and key phrases extraction) simultaneously in a list of document.
+- Currently, Azure Active Directory (AAD) is not supported in the Healthcare recognition feature.

 ### Microsoft Opentelemetry Exporter Azuremonitor 1.0.0-beta.2 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/CHANGELOG.md#100-beta2-2020-11-10)